talkable/talkable-docs/source/ecommerce/platform/shopify.rst

   .. note::

-     Make sure you got rid of Manual integration before start process of Automatic integration.
+     Make sure you got rid of Manual integration script from **Additional Content & Scripts** section before start process of Automatic integration.
+See `Manual integration`_ for details.

 1. In your Talkable administration panel, go to **Dashboard** |rarr| **Shopify Integration**.